wir3z/hubitat/owntracks-hubitat/README.md

 	- Paste the API key provided into the box.

 #### Member History and Pin Colors
+- Enter the total number of past member locations to save (includes the slower interval locations, below).
+	- Entering 0 will disable the member history.
-- Enter the number of past member locations to save.
-Entering 0 will disable the member history.
+- Enter the number of thte total past member locations to save at a slower interval for longer history.
+Must be less than past member locations number.
+	- Entering 0 will disable the longer member history.
+- Time in minutes between each longer history location.
 - Scale value for the past member locations dots.
 	- Scales the history dots based on the value entered.
 - Scale value for the past member locations lines/arrows.